luaroncrew/energy_consumption_prediction/README.md

 Eliot Veyret, Makarov Kirill

-to make this predictive model we used open-data sources for 2018 year
+to make this predictive model we used open-data sources for year 2018

-temperature data taken from:
+temperature data taken from METEOFRANCE: https://meteonet.umr-cnrm.fr/dataset/data/SE/ground_stations/
-https://meteonet.umr-cnrm.fr/dataset/data/SE/ground_stations/

-this data is verified, we compared it with other archive data sources, like this one. https://www.infoclimat.fr/observations-meteo/archives/21/juin/2018/grenoble-le-versoud/07487.html
+this data is verified, we compared it with other weather archive data sources, like this one. https://www.infoclimat.fr/observations-meteo/archives/21/juin/2018/grenoble-le-versoud/07487.html

 energy consumption data from: